5 Benefits of Reading to Your Child!

 1. Build Their Understanding

 Reading to your tot is one of the most effective ways to build the “language” neural connections in their growing brain…in layman’s terms, they’ll have higher receptive vocabularies!
 A study in Rhode Island Hospital compared two groups of eight month olds and found that the group who was read to showed a 40% increase in understanding while their opposite had only a 16% increase.
-Psst…the library is a great place to start, and we have info for all of your favs in our Library Directory!
+Psst…the library is a great place to start.

 2. Open the Doorway to Writing